Illinois' ex-House speaker charged in $3M bribery schemes

 It refers to the alleged, decade-long conspiracy as “The Madigan Enterprise,” saying its purpose was “to preserve and to enhance Madigan’s political power and financial well-being” and to “reward Madigan’s political allies,” including by using his stranglehold over the legislative process.

-Madigan’s law firm said Wednesday there was no comment from him or the office.

-The indictment puts the value of the alleged schemes, in bribes and illegal transactions, at at least $2.8 million.
+The value of the alleged schemes, in bribes and illegal transactions, was at least $2.8 million, according to the indictment.

-The filing includes alleged communications in which Madigan appeared agree to pay-to-play proposals.
+The filing includes alleged communications in which Madigan appeared to agree to pay-to-play proposals.

-In one instance in 2018, Madigan met with an unnamed Chicago alderman asked Madigan for help in landing a state board appointment that paid $100,000 a year in exchange for sending legal work in the alderman’s ward to Madigan’s law firm.

 “Just leave it in my hands,” Madigan told him, according to the indictment.